 Virtual Meetings are becoming very popular as businesses and the workforce grow.
 Virtual meetings (such as those on Skype or Google Hangout) not only allow for easier conference calls but also allows participants to actually see each other during the meeting.
 This helps foster a better working environment with the use of non-verbal communication such as facial expressions and body movements.
-It also ensures that everyone is paying attention and listening to the details of the conversation as it allows for visual aids such as presentations and spreadsheets to be displayed on a separate screen, which is viewable by all participants.
+It also ensures that everyone is paying attention and listening to the details of the conversation as it allows for visual aids such as creative meeting presentations and spreadsheets to be displayed on a separate screen, which is viewable by all participants.

 Businesses now use Virtual Meetings as a viable option in place of face-to-face meetings or conference calls; this allows for better and more productive meetings with minimal downtime.

 Virtual Meetings can be used in a multitude of industries, such as the technology industry to hold conferences calls or meetings that were previously only available in person due to time restraints and multiple participants.
 It is also popular in the service industry where businesses and employees are not located near each other, allowing them to have a meeting just as effectively as if everyone was in the same room.

 6.)
 Flexible Work Arrangements

 Employees are finding more flexibility in how they work, choosing when to work and for how long.
 As a result, employees tend to be more productive than in traditional office environments.